trevorjones92/LudeumDare48/README.md

 # LudeumDare48
-This is a repo for our LudumDare48 gamejame game.
+This is a repo for our LudumDare48 GameJam game.

 The theme for this year was "Deeper and Deeper".
 With that in mind, we set out with the goal to create a simple game to completion.